-Welcome to Issue No. 10!
-Our cover, “Crazy in love with this Location” is another cover design creation by Urs Baur (http://ctlst.co/)
+Welcome to Issue No. 8!
+Our cover, “Arts in the Canyon” is a font creation designed by Urs Baur (http://ctlst.co/)

 Click the cover to read the E-Issue.

 For the first time, The Topanga Community Center has announced an exciting new addition to Topanga Days, an Instagram photo contest.

 Attendees are encouraged to post their images to Instagram during each day of the Festival; Saturday May 27, Sunday May 28 and Monday, May 29 and include the hashtag #TopangaDays2017.
 Images of the parade on Monday, May 29 are also eligible.
 There is no limit to the amount of postings.

 Two winners will be selected each day.
 Winner #1 will be chosen for the most “likes” and Winner #2 for the image that “Best captures Topanga Days.”
 The latter will be selected by an appointed committee.

 The six winners will be announced in the June 16 edition of the Messenger Mountain News.